It’s good for your body, it’s good for your soul

 Y’see, Mott was our band — “we” being my closest, tightest, most inner-circle buddies in high school.
 The guys I rode up and down the White Horse Pike with, from Lawnside to Lindenwold, in search of kicks, booze, and fast food.
 We’d get fired up, hop in the “Monte Zarlo” (an old Monte Carlo renamed for its driver), blare rock music, and hit the Pike.

-In those days, we saw many of our favorite bands — heard over WMMR, profiled in Creem and Circus, purchased in vinyl at Franklin Music and Record Museum — at the Philadelphia Spectrum or the Tower Theatre in Upper Darby.
+In those days, we saw many of our favorite bands across the bridge at the Philadelphia Spectrum or the Tower Theatre in Upper Darby, Pa.
 A few in our little clique washed dishes at that hub of fine dining (and sometime den of iniquity), the Continental Restaurant at the Echelon Mall in Voorhees, Camden County.

 (Come to think of it, two of the most significant venues of my coming-of-age years succumbed to the dynamite and wrecking ball: the Spectrum and the Echelon Mall.)